How to plant bare root ground covers

 How To Plant Bare Root Ferns

-When you receive your bare root fern in the spring, it will need to be planted.
-You will need the basic garden tools such as a shovel to dig hole, mulch, water, etc. There are very few steps to planting the fern.
+When you receive your bare root, it will need to be planted as soon as possible.
+You will need the basic garden tools such as a shovel to dig a hole, mulch, water, etc. There are very few steps to planting the fern.

 The next step is to add a layer of mulch.
-A good much, such as aged compost, bark mulch, etc., will be needed for the area to retain moisture.
+(Not required) A good mulch, such as aged compost, bark mulch, etc., is best for the area to retain moisture.
 Straw can also be used to help with keeping the soil moist and cool.
-Water as much as is needed to keep the soil moist.
+Water as much as is required in order to keep the soil moist.
 Do not over water.
 This will cause the tuber to rot.
-The fronds will begin to pop up as the ground begins to get warmer in the late spring.
+The fronds will begin to pop up as the ground starts to get warmer in the late spring.

 Dig hole deep enough for the longest roots and wide enough to give roots some room to spread.
-After you dig hole, gently set plant in prepared hole and lightly sprinkle your good drainage potting soil around the roots until it is about half full.
-Lightly water the half-filled hole and allow the water to settle for 15 to 20 minutes.
+After you dig the hole, gently set the plant in the prepared hole and lightly sprinkle your good drainage potting soil around the roots until it is about half full.
+Carefully water the half-filled hole and allow the water to settle for 15 to 20 minutes.
 Fill in the rest of the hole around the roots and water again.
-Do not press and pack the soil at this point, as it could damage the delicate roots.
+Carefully press and pack the soil at this point, as it could damage the delicate roots.